meeque/tls-playground/server-nginx/README.md

 This TLS Playground component provides an nginx web-server setup that makes use of the [TLS Playground CA](../ca/).
 The nginx setup consists of multiple virtual hosts that demonstrate certain aspects of a TLS server:

+* `server0` focuses on a simple single-domain scenario, but can be upgraded to use Let's Encrypt certificates obtained with ACME
 * `server1` focuses on server-side TLS in a multi-domain scenario
 * `server2` focuses on TLS with both server and client certificates